zeromq/zeromq.org/content/docs/socket_api.md

 Radio-dish is using groups (vs Pub-sub topics), Dish sockets can join a group and each message sent by Radio sockets belong to a group.

-Groups are null terminated strings limited to 16 chars length (including null).
+Groups are null terminated strings limited to 255 bytes in length (including null).
-The intention is to increase the length to 40 chars (including null).
-The encoding of groups shall be UTF8.
+Each group character must be one byte with allowed values 1-255.

 Groups are matched using exact matching (vs prefix matching of PubSub).

 #### RADIO socket

 A RADIO socket is used by a publisher to distribute data.
-Each message belong to a group.
+Each message belongs to a group.
 Messages are distributed to all members of a group.
 The *receive* operation is not implemented for this socket type.